-&lt;sup>26 MS.06.01.07 EP 2; 42 CFR Sec.
+&lt;sup>25 MS.06.01.07 EP 2; 42 CFR Sec.
 482.22(c)(6); 25 Tex.
 Admin.
 Code Sec.
 133.41(k)(3)(E).

-&lt;sup>27 For example, practitioners seeking telemedicine privileges under Section 4.8 generally would not be seeking Medical Staff membership.

-&lt;sup>28 MS.01.01.01 EP 14; 42 C.F.R.
+&lt;sup>26 For example, practitioners seeking telemedicine privileges under Section 4.8 generally would not be seeking Medical Staff membership.
+MS.01.01.01 EP 14; 42 C.F.R.
 Sec.
 482.22(c)(6).

-- 4.3.1.2.
-All such requests must be supported by documentation of required qualifications.
-Failure to document satisfaction of minimum threshold criteria and other objective requirements established for the requested Clinical Privilege shall result in lack of processing of the request as to that Clinical Privilege. - 4.3.1.3.
-A Practitioner, while assigned to a specific Department, shall be eligible to apply for Clinical Privileges in other Departments upon documentation of satisfaction of applicable criteria and other requirements. - 4.3.2.
+- 4.3.2.
 Criteria.
 The determination of whether to grant Clinical Privileges shall be based on: - 4.3.2.1.
 The Practitioner's education, training, experience, current competence, clinical judgment, health status and ability to perform the requested Clinical Privileges, peer recommendations when required, and other relevant information; - 4.3.2.2.
 Information regarding previously successful or currently pending challenges to or restrictions on any licensure or registration or the voluntary relinquishment of such licensure or registration; - 4.3.2.3.
 Information regarding voluntary or involuntary termination of Medical Staff membership or voluntary or involuntary limitation, reduction, denial, or loss of Clinical Privileges at another health care entity; - 4.3.2.4.
-Information regarding professional liability claims and suits either pending or closed, regardless of the outcome; and - 4.3.2.5.
-The Practitioner's documentation of compliance with any minimum threshold criteria and any other requirements established under Section 4.2 for those Clinical Privileges.
+Information regarding professional liability claims and suits either pending or closed, regardless of the outcome, and - 4.3.2.5.
+The Practitioner's documentation of compliance with any minimum threshold criteria and any other requirements established under Section 4.2 for those Clinical Privileges. - 4.3.3.
+Process. - 4.3.3.1.

-4.3.3.
-Process.

-- 4.3.3.1.
 The process for consideration and granting of Clinical Privileges, both initially and on renewal, shall be the same as that used for appointment and reappointment in Article 2. - 4.3.3.2.
-The renewal process shall include any information relevant to the Practitioner's competence and professional conduct, including without limitation, consideration of information generated pursuant to Medical Peer Review, specifically OPPE pursuant to the QAPI, relevant Practitioner-specific data as compared to aggregate data and morbidity and mortality data when available, and if needed, information from other health care entities.
+The renewal process shall include any information relevant to the Practitioner's competence and professional conduct, including without limitation, consideration of information generated pursuant to Medical Peer Review, specifically OPPE pursuant to the QAPI, relevant Practitioner-specific data as compared to aggregate data and morbidity and mortality data when available, and if needed, information from other health care entities. - 4.3.4.
+Term. - 4.3.4.1.

-4.3.4.
-Term.

-4.3.4.1.
 Clinical Privileges may be granted for a period of up to three years and may be for a period of less than three years.
-A term of less than three years is not an Adverse Recommendation or Action and shall not entitle the Practitioner to any procedural rights of review under these Bylaws or otherwise.
+A term of less than three years is not an Adverse Recommendation or Action and shall not entitle the Practitioner to any procedural rights of review under these Bylaws or otherwise. - 4.3.4.2.
+Any initial grant of Clinical Privileges shall be subject to FPPE as set out in written policy.
+The term of the initial FPPE may be extended, not to exceed a total of three years if the initial FPPE has not been satisfactorily completed or the Practitioner did not have a sufficient number of cases at the Hospital for completion of the initial FPPE. - 4.3.5.
+Conditions.
+A grant of Clinical Privileges may be subject to the Practitioner's compliance with specific conditions.
+The exercise of Clinical Privileges shall be subject to OPPE in accordance with written policy.

-&lt;sup>29 42 C.F.R.
+&lt;sup>28 42 C.F.R.
 Sec.
 482.22(c)(4), 482.22(c)(6); 25 Tex.
 Admin.
 Code Sec.
 133.41(k)(3)(E).

-&lt;sup>34 MS.01.01.01 EP 26; MS.06.01.03 EP 4; 25 Tex.
+&lt;sup>33 MS.01.01.01 EP 26; MS.06.01.03 EP 4; 25 Tex.
 Admin.
 Code Sec.
 133.41(k)(3)(E).